 What is the point of the project?

-When creating an analysis for a project, it is necessary to describe in one place, in a clear, legible and unambiguous way, what the project’s goal is.
-Theoretically, there’s nothing simpler – the scope of the project and the list of desirable functionalities have been determined during a series of business workshops.
-We have notes from meetings, photographic documentation of flipchart descriptions… It seems that all we need to do is to put everything together and send the document to the client for approval.
+When creating business analysis for a project, it is necessary to describe in one place, in a clear, legible and unambiguous way, what the project’s goal is.
+Theoretically, there’s nothing simpler – the scope of the development project and the list of desirable functionalities have been determined during a series of business workshops.
+We have notes from meetings, photographic documentation of flipchart descriptions… It seems that all we need to do is to put everything together and send the document to the client / stakeholders for approval.
 But suddenly, while reading the document, it turns out that everyone had a different understanding of the meeting.
-This is because everyone attends the meeting with their own specific goal and focuses on achieving it.
-A tight project schedule usually does not allow enough time for assumptions to be turned upside down, a team of developers is waiting ready to start programming and you need to make decisions.
-How to avoid such situations in the project?
+This is because everyone attends the business meeting with their own specific goal and focuses on achieving it.
+A tight project schedule usually does not allow enough time for assumptions to be turned upside down, a team of developers is waiting ready to start programming and business stakeholders need to make decisions.
+How to avoid such situations in software development project and which techniques are useful?
+Whenever we feel that business process is unclear it is worthwhile using flow diagram.

 Specifying if the result of the proposed process fulfills the business need after implementation.